xlordnoro/rclone_python_GUI/README.md

 Run `python -m venv myenv` to create the virtual environment in the current working directory.
 You can change the myenv to anything you want, but this will work for testing or if you don't care about the name.
 Next, run `source myenv/bin/activate` to enter the virtual environment.
 If you changed the name in the previous command, swap myenv for the name you provided, or it will not work.
+Run `pip install PyQt6` to download the GUI library needed to run the script, or you'll get import errors when attempting to run it.
+With `PyQt6` installed now, you can run `python3 rclone_GUI.pyw`.
+Run `deactivate` to exit the virtual environment.